 Lance Curtright, a native of Lincoln, Nebraska, has practiced immigration law since 2001.
 He is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
+Mr. Curtright was selected for inclusion in the 2016 edition of The Best Lawyers in America©.
 Under Mr. Curtright's lead, DMCA's Litigation Section was awarded the 2013 Best Litigation Department of the Year by Texas Lawyer magazine.

 Mr. Curtright has successfully represented hundreds of clients in deportation proceedings.
 His successes include published decisions in Amrollah v.
 Napolitano, 710 F.3d 568 (5th Cir.
 2013); Matter of Lamus, 25 I&N Dec.
 61 (BIA 2009); see also Mortera-Cruz v.
 Gonzales, 409 F.3d 246 (5th Cir.
 2005).
 He has published articles about immigration law in several law magazines and is a frequent speaker at immigration law conferences.
 He serves as the Immigration Customs and Enforcement liaison for the San Antonio district.